hharrison3/note-taker/README.md

 # Questions:
 If you have any questions about the repo, open an issue or contact me directly at harb3gaucho@gmail.com.
 You can find more of my work at my GitHub: hharrison3.

-[Heroku Guide](../04-Supplemental/HerokuGuide.md) for getting your app deployed on Heroku.